vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    - Deploy and configure Era 2.0
    - Clone SQL Server database - using both UI and API
    - Create and configure a highly-available database environment
+   - Apply patches to both single, and clustered database environments

-The goal is provide a completely transparent process to install SQL to meet the requirements for Era, avoiding use of any pre-built images, scripts, or anything that could be considered "black box".
+The goal is provide a completely transparent process to install SQL to meet the minumum requirements for Era, while avoiding use of any pre-built images, scripts, or anything that could be considered "black box".
 This is especially important for POCs being performed in highly-secure environments, where pre-built images or scripts may be forbidden.
 Everything used here is either publicly available (ex.
 Microsoft ISO images) and/or in plain text that can be easily reviewed (ex.
 SQL query file).

 `Era User Guide v2.0 <https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Era-User-Guide-v2_0:Nutanix-Era-User-Guide-v2_0>`_